bodo-ai/Bodo/docs/source/Integrating_bodo/file_io.rst

 Bodo Data Sources and Connectors
 ==================================

+.. comment:: I think the title of this section should be something more high-level or abstract, like Connectors or Loading and Storing Data

+.. comment:: I think it's better if below paragraph says "Bodo provides parallel IO for all of its supported formats"

 Efficient parallel data processing requires data I/O to be parallelized effectively as well.
 Bodo provides parallel file I/O for many different formats such as `Parquet <http://parquet.apache.org>`__, CSV, JSON,